humphreyja/MSUM-ACM.github.io/_drafts/graphene.markdown

 and the other.

 The processors of today have come a long way since ten years ago.
-Today our processors have multiple cores ranging from two cores to six-teen cores.
+Today our processors have multiple cores ranging from two to sixteen cores.
 Cores are like separate processors working together and all integrated into one super processor.
 So two cores have two processors built in working in tandem.
 Also, computer processors have been miniaturized to be able to fit in phones and